-What are the different shipping methods used to export products overseas?
+What are the different shipping methods used in the global supply chain?

 When exporting goods from overseas, there are different types of shipping shipping containers available to load and transport goods.
 The mode of transport and the type of shipping container used mainly depends on the product’s overall packing sizes, cubic measurement or total weight.

 Shipping containers are the most efficient means of transport across the globe.
 Their design allows multi-modal transport seamlessly between trucks, trailers, port handling equipment, shipping vessels and railheads.
 The most popular shipping method all over the world is the 20-foot long shipping container (20’ container).

 20’GP Shipping Container (General Purpose) Specifications

 The 20’ container is the most cost-efficient way to transport the goods to your buyer.
 It is known as a ‘Twenty-Footer’ to signify the overall length of 20 feet.
 Products are usually packed inside cartons, then cartons stacked and wrapped onto pallets and loaded inside the container for transport.
 A common way of exporting palletised cargo is 2 pallets high, 2 pallets wide, 8 pallets deep – 16 pallets total.

 The 40’ shipping container is the same design as the 20’ container but just double the length.
 So the overall length is 40 feet and can hold double the amount of cargo.